GE - Geography (GE)

 GE 331.
 Climatology.
 (3 Credits)

 The physics of the air; the climatic classification of the earth's surface; and the relationship of climatological factors to man.
-Prerequisite: ES 121 and ES 121L, or GE 111 or departmental approval.
-(Spring, even-numbered years)
+Prerequisite: GE 111 or departmental approval.
+(Spring, Even-numbered years)

 Course Fees: $60